tofugu/wanikani-policies/policies/terms-of-service.md

 #### 4. Additional Terms

-In some situations, third parties' terms may apply to your use of WaniKani.
+In some situations, third parties’ terms may apply to your use of WaniKani.
 For example, you may download an application that integrates with WaniKani.
-Please be aware that while these Terms are our full agreement with you, other parties' terms govern their relationships with you.
+Please be aware that while these Terms are our full agreement with you, other parties’ terms govern their relationships with you.

 ### C. Acceptable Use